grafana/loki-k6-handson/README.md

 ## Find your data in Loki

-Go to Explore in Grafana, and select the Loki datasource.
+Go to Explore in Grafana, and select the Loki datasource called `grafanacloud-mystack-logs`.
+Select the label `foo` and value `bar`, then run the query.
+You should see some logs now.